This peanut butter fudge is so smooth, creamy, and delicious! Filled with peanut butter, this fudge literally melts in your mouth!

-My Chocolate Fudge Recipe is a rich chocolate fudge that’s simple and perfect for add-ins like dried fruit, nuts and more!
+Chocolate Fudge Recipe is a rich chocolate treat that’s simple and perfect for add-ins like dried fruit, nuts, and more!

-This Peppermint Fudge Recipe is smooth, rich chocolate fudge with minty peppermint bark perfection.
+Peppermint Fudge Recipe is smooth, rich chocolate with minty peppermint bark perfection.

 Here’s my Peanut Butter Fudge Recipe.
 I hope you love it as much as we do!